-West Indian all-rounder Keemo Paul has been ruled out of the first Test match against India.
+Keemo Paul ruled out of first Test against India

 "With Keemo ruled out for this match, it's good to have someone with Miguel's quality back in the squad, as he brings experience to the team," Windies interim head coach Floyd Reifer said.

 Windies would have wanted to use Keemo well in the first Test.
 The 21-year-old youngster has featured in just three Tests so far and has taken six wickets.
 He is touted to be a quality cricketer in the future.
 However, they need to make the most out of the quality squad available.
 Rahkeem Cornwall is likely to play in the match as an all-rounder.

 Meanwhile, Cummins brings quality with his left-arm pace.
 He had made his Test debut against India three years ago.
 Cummins claimed a top figure of 9-102 in the Test match against India at Gros-Islet in 2016.
 He claimed a career-best 6 for 48 in the second innings.
 He featured in two first-class matches against India A recently and had best innings returns of 4-40.